-Students who have been granted an appeal for readmission after dismissal following a quarter of SAP Warning may complete one additional quarter on SAP Probation.
-Students who are otherwise eligible to receive financial aid or military education benefits remain eligible to receive financial aid and military education benefits while on SAP Probation.
-At the end of the SAP Probation period. students who do not meet the cumulative minimum requirements for SAP will be dismissed from NewSchool.
-Dismissed students are not eligible to receive financial aid or military education benefits.
-Dismissed students should refer to the Appeal for Readmission After SAP Dismissal policy in this section of the catalog.
+At the end of the Academic Probation period students who do not meet the cumulative minimum requirements for APS will be dismissed from NewSchool.
+Dismissed students should refer to the Appeal for Readmission After APS Dismissal policy in this section of the catalog.